 Azure VMware Solution (AVS) is a service that allows the provisioning and execution of an environment VMware Cloud Foundation full on Azure.
 VMware Cloud Foundation is VMware's hybrid cloud platform for managing virtual machines and orchestrating containers, where the entire stack is based on a hyperconverged infrastructure (HCI).
 This architecture model ensures consistent infrastructure and operation across any private and public cloud, including Microsoft Azure.

-The solution called Azure VMware allows customers to adopt a full set of VMware features, with the guarantee of holding the validation "VMware Cloud Verified".
+The solution Azure VMware allows customers to adopt a full set of VMware features, with the guarantee of holding the validation "VMware Cloud Verified".
 This solution helps to achieve consistency, performance and interoperability for existing VMware workloads, without sacrificing speed, scalability and availability of Azure global infrastructure.

 An Azure VMware Solution Private Cloud includes: